 Few, for example, would question that the dominant value presently informing Western Europe’s economic cultures is security.
 Poll after poll illustrates that if West Europeans are asked to choose between more security or more liberty, they overwhelmingly opt for security.
-That’s understandable, given 20th-century Europe’s history of political and economic instability.
+That’s understandable, given twentieth-century Europe’s history of political and economic instability.

-Unfortunately the policies directed toward preventing reoccurrences of 1930s-like mass unemployment and the economic turmoil that fed the extremes of left and right have contributed to notoriously rigid labor markets throughout Europe, not to mention fiscally unsustainable welfare states.
+Unfortunately, the policies directed toward preventing reoccurrences of 1930s-like mass unemployment and the economic turmoil that fed the extremes of Left and Right have contributed to notoriously rigid labor markets throughout Europe, not to mention fiscally unsustainable welfare states.
 These have in turn helped facilitate many European nations’ high unemployment levels, and created deep anxiety among those unable to find full-time work.